pursuit-curriculum/unit-front-end-web-development/css-media-queries/readme.md

 Media queries start with `@media` and are followed by some kind of condition.
 Within the curly braces are additional CSS rules that will get applied if the condition is met.

-In the above example, all of the rules inside of the media query will be applied if the width of the page is less than 750px.
-This means that, once the screen is less than 750px wide, the `p` rule inside of the media query will overwrite the earlier `p` rule.
+In the above example, all of the rules inside of the media query will be applied if the width of the page is 750px or more.
+This means that, once the screen is 750px wide or more, the `p` rule inside of the media query will overwrite the earlier `p` rule.

 In general, this is how media queries work: you write your CSS for one size of screen and then write additional rules that lay on top of those styles, for when the screen size changes.